ooni/spec/informed-consent/risks.md

 **Physical or remote access to a user's device**

-Anybody with physical or remote access to your computer, now or in the future, might be able to see that you have installed or run OONI.
+Anybody with physical or remote access to your computer, now or in the future, might be able to see that you have downloaded, installed or run OONI.

+To delete traces of ooniprobe usage, you can re-install your operating system or wipe your computer and remove everything (operating system, programs and files) from your hard drive.

 **Publication of measurements**